-Grant revenue consists of a grant from California Institute for Regenerative Medicine, or CIRM, and an incentive grant from Singapore Economic Development Board, or EDB.
-Our first CIRM grant was awarded in 2009 in the amount of \$0.8 million to be earned over a two-year period.
-Our second CIRM grant was awarded in 2011 in the amount of \$1.9 million to be earned over a three-year period.
+Grant revenue consists of a grant from California Institute for Regenerative Medicine, or CIRM.
+Our CIRM grant was awarded in 2011 in the amount of \$1.9 million to be earned over a three-year period.
 The CIRM grant revenue is recognized as the related research and development services are performed, and costs associated with the grants are recognized as research and development expense during the period incurred.